exactmark/friendly-octo-adventure/README.md

 The Python implementation of the greedy guided A\* could solve a 4x4 in around 3 minutes and find a reasonable solution.
 Golang should be much quicker.

+And...
+I've implemented simple A\* in golang, and it can solve a 4x4 in around 15 seconds with a shuffle of 1000 and a Seed of 1.
+Other seeds crash with the expected memory overrun.

 ### Abstraction
 The SequentialInterface interface gives the functions needed by the solver.
 Any sequential problem should have these functions defined, and should allow